SimonCropp/MarkdownSnippets/readme.source.md

  * Snippets in markdown is easier to create and maintain since any preferred editor can be used to edit them.

+## Behavior

+ * Recursively scan the target directory for all non [ignored files](/docs/snippet-exclusion) for snippets.
+ * Recursively scan the target directory for all `*.source.md` files.
+ * Merge the snippets with the `.source.md` to produce `.md` files.
+So for example `readme.source.md` would be merged with snippets to produce `readme.md`.
+Note that this process will overwrite any existing `.md` files that have matching `.source.md` files.

 ## Installation

 Ensure [dotnet CLI is installed](https://docs.microsoft.com/en-us/dotnet/core/tools/).